tehsis/Goblin/README.md

 Description
 -

-  The "Goblin Server" pretends to be an "Open search engine" which you could install or modify so you can use it for your own project.
+The "Goblin Server" was a little experiment to play by making a "web search engine" and serves me to learn some concepts of Perl and regex.

 To get it working you need an http server with perl support (look below for libs dependencies)

 Actually, it relies on MongoDB.
 So you'll need it working if you want to use this.

 Remember that Goblin (for now) comes with no indexed sites.
 You must add some sites with "addSite.pl" script if you want to see something working.

 As i've said before, Goblin relies in MongoDB.
 Actually, it doesn't make searches more sophisticated than a simple "search by tags".
 This will be improved in the future, but for now is not more than that.

-  Last but not least, for now it is on a HEAVY development state and is distributed with no more goals than you can mess with it and test it, so if you are not interested in development, i recommend you to look for another solution.

 Installation
 -